Information Security Forum

-Primary deliverables
+Activities and publications

 The ISF delivers a range of content, activities, and tools.

-The ISF is a paid membership organisation: all its products and services are included in the membership fee.
+It is a paid membership organisation: all its products and services are included in the membership fee.
 From time to time, the ISF makes research documents and other papers available to non-members.

-The Standard of Good Practice for Information Security
+Standard of Good Practice

 The ISF released the updated Standard of Good Practice for Information Security in 2018.
-The Standard is available to ISF members and non-members, who can purchase copies of the report.
-The 2018 Standard represents an update on the 2016 release of the Standard, and builds upon the previous release to include the most up-to-date controls, approaches and thought leadership in information security.
+The 2018 version builds upon the 2016 release and includes updated controls, approaches, and developments in information security.

-The standard is a business-focused, practical and comprehensive guide available for identifying and managing information security risks in organizations.
+The standard is intended to help organisations manage information security risks.

-The 2016 standard covers current information security 'hot topics' such as Threat Intelligence, Cyber Attack Protection and Industrial Control Systems, as well as, significant enhancement of existing topics including: Information Risk Assessment, Security Architecture and Enterprise Mobility Management.
-It can be used to build a comprehensive and effective information security management system.
+The 2016 standard covers current information security topics such as threat intelligence, cyber attack protection, and industrial control systems, as well as significant enhancement of existing topics including Information Risk Assessment, Security Architecture and Enterprise Mobility Management.
+It can be used to build a framework for developing an information security management system.
 In addition to covering information security-related standards such as COBIT 5 for Information Security, The CIS Critical Security Controls for Effective Cyber Defense, the 2016 standard covers ISO/IEC 27002 as well as PCI DSS 3.1 and the NIST Cybersecurity Framework.

+In 2014, Infosecurity Magazine reported that the ISF had mapped its Standard of Good Practice to the NIST Cybersecurity Framework, providing a reference point for organizations seeking to align with NIST control objectives.
+According to the article, the ISF standard also addresses additional topics such as information security governance, supply chain management, data privacy, and mobile device security, and is updated annually based on member feedback, benchmarking, and developments in global legislation and standards.

+A 2013 report commissioned by the UK Department for Business, Innovation and Skills identified the ISF’s Standard of Good Practice for Information Security as a widely used cyber security standard.
+According to the report, it “covers the complete spectrum of information security arrangements that need to be made to keep the business risks associated with information systems within acceptable limits, and presents good practice in practical, clear statements”.

+In a 2006 report, Carnegie Mellon University's Software Engineering Institute described the ISF as an international association of over 280 organizations that cooperate on practical research in information security.
+The report noted that the ISF’s Standard of Good Practice for Information Security is a guideline organized into six aspects: security management, critical business applications, computer installations, networks, systems development, and end user environment.
+Each aspect includes multiple areas and detailed practices.